mnicula/bookingcom/README.md

 #  Abstraction, patterns and framework organisation

-The singleton patter is useful because exactly one object is needed to coordinate actions across the system.
+The singleton pattern is useful because exactly one object is needed to coordinate actions across the system.